hpcleuven/VscDocumentation/source/jobs/job_advanced.rst

    require different settings in the environment.
 So if you execute a command in the wrong environment it may run inefficiently, or it may simply fail.**

-There is no problem with Vaughan though as on that cluster all CPUs are of the same generation.

 Interactive jobs with salloc
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~